FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-and-polygon-studios-deepen-collaboration-in-nfts-games-and-the-metaverse.md

 Projects in the Polygon ecosystem that are integrating with IPFS and Filecoin (and services like NFT.storage, Estuary, Web3.storage, Filecoin-Polygon Bridge) are eligible for a $5,000 grant.

-Eligible projects can apply [here](https://github.com/filecoin-project/devgrants/blob/master/Program%20Resources/Microgrants%20README.md)!
+[Eligible projects can apply via the microgrants README](https://github.com/filecoin-project/devgrants/blob/master/Program%20Resources/Microgrants%20README.md)!
 Applications are reviewed on a rolling basis, so early submissions are encouraged.

 Grant-funded projects will also have the opportunity to join future acceleration programs, and connect to technical, product, and other potential resources of support from both ecosystems.